Amazon, Starbucks pledge $25,000 each to campaign for referendum on Seattle head tax

 Wright is the CEO of Seattle Hospitality Group and a partner in businesses that own and operate the Space Needle and the Sheraton Seattle Hotel.

-Other well-known Seattle companies on the pledge list include Dick’s Drive-In and Uwajimaya.
+Other well-known Seattle companies on the pledge list include Dick’s Drive-In and supermarket Uwajimaya.

 The City Council voted unanimously on May 14 to adopt the tax, saying it would help Seattle address homelessness.
 Mayor Jenny Durkan signed it into law May 16.